 What are the rules for the human papillomavirus (HPV) vaccine?

 At this stage, there are no age validations for this vaccine.
-This vaccine can only be claimed for female patients.

 Where do I send my manual claim forms?